-Why a Marketing Database is Valuable
+Why Database Marketing is Valuable

 Collecting leads on a show floor is a normal process.
 Using these leads and having a way to catalog, cross reference, and follow up on them is another job entirely.
 Many times leads are handed over to salespeople and no one in the marketing department has a way to track them to see if the show was successful.
-This is where a marketing database is helpful.
+This is where database marketing is helpful.

 There are ways to keep the information available centrally to all company personnel in a manner that can track ROI for the marketing department, while providing access for the sales staff.
 CRM software allows a marketing person to upload the information into a client database and provide levels of access for salespeople to use this data.
 If it is the marketing department’s budget that funds the trade show effort, then it is even more important to monitor follow-up sales to get accurate ROI data.